MCP Configuration

 - Retrieve Documentation - Fetch up-to-date docs and code examples

-- Enable New Capabilities - Add sequential thinking, file access, and more
+- Enable New Capabilities - Add sequential thinking, file access, database queries, and more

 Viewing MCP Servers